logcpp/vimtutor-plus-plus/doc/whyvim.md

 Here are the reasons why I prefer Vim to other editors.

+## Runs Everywhere

+Vim is a light software and can be installed in any Operating System.
+Also, as long as you don't rely on too many plugins, you can use the exactly same editing environment just by copying the configuration files (dotfiles) into your new system.

 ## Keyboard Based Interface

 Keyboards: many keys, infinite combinations, absolute input